Lego Dino: Raptor Chase

 Raptor Chase (set number: 5884) was released in November 2011.
 The set consists of 259 pieces with 2 minifigures.
 The set included Lego minifigures of the Driver and Rex Tyrone.
 Also included Raptor dinosaur.

 Triceratops Trapper

 Triceratops Trapper (set number: 5885) was released in November 2011.
 The set consists of 271 pieces with 2 minifigures.
 The set included Lego minifigures of the Driver and Tracer Tops.
 Also included Triceratops dinosaur.

 T-Rex Hunter

 T-Rex Hunter (set number: 5886) was released in November 2011.
 The set consists of 480 pieces with 2 minifigures.
 The set included Lego minifigures of the Pilot and Chuck “Stego” Jenkins.
-Also included Pteranodon dinosaur.
+Also included T-rex dinosaur.

 Defense HQ

 Defense HQ (set number: 5887) was released in November 2011.
 The set consists of 793 pieces with 4 minifigures.
 The set included Lego minifigures of the Driver, Pilot, Josh Thunder and Sue Montana.
 Also included T-Rex, Raptor and Coelophysis dinosaurs.